NBA Rumors: Latest Buzz on Kawhi Leonard Trade, Clint Capela, More

 If this continues to be the asking price from the Spurs, potential suitors, including the Lakers, might be willing to wait until Leonard hits the free-agent market in 2019.

-However, there is a scenario in which the Spurs use their high demands as a starting point and end up with a return that is negotiated down, but still sets them up for long-term success.
+However, there is a scenario in which the Spurs use their high demands as a starting point and end up with a return that is negotiated down but still sets them up for long-term success.

 Regardless of what occurs, it looks like the Leonard situation won't be solved any time soon.